There are hundreds of different home remedies for removing ticks and, believe it or not, almost all of them are ineffective and somewhat dangerous.

 Due to the fact that removing a tick can be such risky business, we wanted to set the record straight and fill you in on the quickest and most effective way to remove these blood-suckers: tweezers!

 So wait, after all the articles, tips and tricks on how to remove a tick, the best way is still using tweezers?
 You bet!
-The reason being that a lot of tick removal shortcuts require messing with the tick’s abdomen or butt (the brown part of the tick in the picture below).
+The reason being that a lot of tick removal shortcuts require messing with the tick’s abdomen or butt.

 Some common and ineffective tick removal tactics we’ve heard about include using petroleum jelly, fire or nail polish on the exposed tick.
 These methods can cause the tick to push or spit dangerous and disease-ridden fluid into your body.
 In addition, messing with a tick’s abdomen could puncture or "pop" the tick’s abdomen, exposing the victim, or the person helping, to the dangerous bacteria.

-So how can you safely remove a tick?
+So how can you remove a tick safely?

 First, make sure you wear protective gloves and disinfect your tweezers.
 Next, using the tweezers, gently pinch the portion of the tick closest to the skin (see below), ensuring you do not squeeze the tick’s abdomen.